 It matters because you first learn how to get along with others from your family.
 That stays with you for the rest of your life (thanks, Mom and Dad!).
 It’s also the hardest thing to appreciate.

 How you react to a family’s dynamics, yours or anyone else’s is ingrained.
 It’s out of habit and it’s part of your DNA.

-In spite of all that, a little reflection on your reactions to your family business clients helps you check your biases and deliver better service.
+Fortunately, this doesn't mean you're incapable of looking at your clients' businesses objectively.
+With a little reflection on your reactions to your family business clients, you can check your biases and deliver better service.